 Click here to learn more about the STEM Partnership School.

-This grant is the final installment of a $2,000,000 Dunham grant which names the John C. Dunham Pavilion, the concert and entertainment venue that will be an integral part of the Music Garden phase of the new five-phase RiverEdge Park and Nature Conservancy project conceived by the City of Aurora, Illinois Downtown Redevelopment Commission to enhance the quality of downtown community and commercial life and to revitalize the environment along the banks of the Fox River.
+This grant is the final installment of a $2,000,000 Dunham grant which names the John C. Dunham Pavilion, the concert and entertainment venue that is an integral part of the new RiverEdge Park and Nature Conservancy project conceived by the City of Aurora, Illinois Downtown Redevelopment Commission to enhance the quality of downtown community and commercial life and to revitalize the environment along the banks of the Fox River.

 Social Impact Bond Technical Assistance Lab, Kennedy School at Harvard University/$276,308